Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The third task is to make inferences with the trained model to automatically identify and link entities mentioned in new political ad text.

-   To perform this task you can use the scripts in the `facebook/inference` and `google/inference` sections of the respective notebooks, [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb) and [`google/google.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/google/google.ipynb).
+   To perform this task you can use the scripts in the `inference` sections of the respective notebooks, [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb) and [`google/google.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/google/google.ipynb).
 The sections incluced variations of scripts to disambiguate people, for example, multiple "Harrises" (e.g., Kamala Harris and Andy Harris).

 ## 3. How to Run the Scripts